The-Ofek-Foundation/blog/_posts/2015-12-18-minimax-improvements.md

 - **Limit the Number of Moves Checked**

-  Since the complexity of minimax relies heavily on the [branching factor]--the number of children for any node--limiting the number of moves checked can significantly speed up your search.
+  Since the complexity of minimax relies heavily on the [branching factor]—the number of children for any node—limiting the number of moves checked can significantly speed up your search.
 A basic way to do this is to sort all the possible moves from any position based off much the move improves the position with a depth-1 evaluation function (compare the evaluation before and after placing the piece).
 Then only search deeper on the first n best moves instead of on all possible moves.

 - **Detect Forced Moves**